wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 * Static code scan on the fly
 * Debugging with breakpoints, step into, etc.

+* Sublime Text Keymap if you're used to Sublime's keys.

+Themes:
    * The "Shades of Purple" theme in VSCode presents markdown commands in a less visible color than main Moutext.
    * <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=enkia.tokyo-night">Tokyo Night theme</a>

-* Sublime Text Keymap if you're used to Sublime's keys.

 * <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=ms-vsts.team">Azure Repos</a> to connect to Azure DevOps Services and Team Foundation Server supportkng Team Foundation Version Control (TFVC).